davidfeng88/CollisionViz/README.md

 **Note**: this does not change the icons that are already on the map.
 Also, the icons have priorities as taxi > bicycle > motorcycle > pedestrian (e.g. if a taxi hit a bicycle, the icon would be a taxi).

 ### Map Layers
 The user can toggle four layers on and off the map.
-By default, the heat map layer is turned on while the other three are turned off.
+By default, the heatmap layer is turned on while the other three are turned off.
-* The heat map layer shows a heat map based on all the collisions on the date selected.
+* The heatmap layer shows a heatmap based on all the collisions on the date selected.
 * The traffic layer shows the real-time (user time) traffic information.
 * The transit layer displays the public transit network.
 * The bicycling Layer renders bike paths, suggested bike routes and other overlays specific to bicycling usage.